Everything You Need to Know About Transport in Malekula

 Island hopping around Malekula is one of the most exciting ways to explore this corner of Vanuatu, which is possible through chartered boat transfers.

-Your best bet for reaching the outer islands is to charter a motorised boat (locals often call them "speedboats") from Malekula's main ports.
+Your best bet for reaching the outer islands is to charter a motorised boat (locals often call them "banana boats") from Malekula's main ports.
 These boats work both ways; you can reach the outer islands from Malekula, or use them to get to Malekula from the surrounding islands.

-Charter boats regularly depart from Wala in northern Malekula heading to Luganville on Santo LINK#D053, but only in calm weather conditions.
+Charter boats regularly depart from Walarano in northern Malekula heading to Luganville on Santo LINK#D053, but only in calm weather conditions.

-If you're looking to explore Ambrym, there are boats running between Lamap on Malekula's southeast coast to Craig Cove on Ambrym.
+If you're looking to explore Ambrym, there are boats running between Lamap and the Maskelyne Islands on Malekula's southeast coast to Craig Cove on Ambrym.
 The journey takes about 1 hr 30 mins.

-For the offshore islands like the Maskelynes and Atchin Island, local boats and traditional canoes provide the connection to the mainland.
+For the offshore islands like the Maskelynes, Wala and Atchin, local boats and traditional canoes provide the connection to the mainland.
 Your best approach is to ask around once you arrive.

 Check out How to Catch a Boat Transfer in Vanuatu: The Complete Guide LINK#T023 for an idea of costs and more.